Burnout: The Silent Epidemic of Modern Society

 In today’s fast-paced and demanding world, burnout has become an all-too-common phenomenon affecting individuals from all walks of life.
 Whether you’re a student, a professional, or a homemaker, the pressures and expectations placed upon us can sometimes be overwhelming.
 Burnout is not simply feeling tired or stressed; it is a state of emotional, physical, and mental exhaustion caused by chronic stress and an inability to cope with it.

 Burnout often sneaks up on individuals, slowly eroding their energy, motivation, and overall well-being.
-It is characterized by a deep sense of exhaustion that cannot be relieved by rest or relaxation.
+It is characterised by a deep sense of exhaustion that cannot be relieved by rest or relaxation.
 The constant demands of work, family responsibilities, and societal expectations can take a toll on our mental and physical health, leading to burnout.

 What are the key causes of burnout?